fieldtrip/website/template/sourcemodel.md

 tessellated surface.
 Some manual editing was applied to the T1 images in order to optimize the performance of the watershed algorithm.

-The meshes were subsequenlty warped using the deformation field created by the new segmentaton algorithm, so that the reference space was defined by spm8/toolbox/Seg/TPM.nii, to improve the accuracy of the alignment.
+The meshes were subsequently warped using the deformation field created by the new segmentaton algorithm, so that the reference space was defined by spm8/toolbox/Seg/TPM.nii, to improve the accuracy of the alignment.